emanuelfoliveira/analise-dados/README.md

 It was made using **Java 11**, **Maven**" **Spring Boot**, **Spring Data JPA**, **Lombok**.
 Database is in memory **H2**.

-There is a login and registration functionality included.

 ## Configuration

 ### Maven Wrapper